0x78654C/xTerminal/README.md

                                          red, green, yellow, white, magenta, cyan, gray, blue
                     ::Predefined indicators: > , ->, =>, $, >>

                     -h  : Displays this help message.
                     -u  : Enables or disables current user@machine information with a predefined color from list:
                            Example1: ui -u -c <color> :e  -- enables information with a predefined color from list.
                            Example2: ui -u -c <color> :d  -- disables information (need to specify color anyway).
                     -i  : Changes command indicator and sets a predefined color from list:
                            Example1: ui -i -c <color> -s <indicator>  -- sets a custom indicator from predefined list with a predefined color from list.
                            Example2: ui -i -c <color> -s  -- sets default indicator($) with a predefined color from list.
                     -cd : Changes current directory with a predefined color from list:
                            Example1: ui -cd <color> -- sets a predefined color from list to current directory path.
+                    -r  : Reset console foreground and background color to default.

     -------------------- Password Manager -------------------
     pwm       -- A simple password manager to store locally the authentication data encrypted for